KinetekEnergy/vsdiat-aashray-reddy/docs/Day-1/SoC-Design-and-Openlane.md

    1. **Design Rules Checking (DRC):** makes sure the design abides by manufacturing rules.
 This prevents fabrication defects and errors.
    2. **Layout vs. Schematic (LVS):** confirms that the manufactured layout is the same as the original circuit schematic
 2. **Timing verification**
    1. **Static Timing Analysis (STA):** makes sure the chip meets the required performance/speed needs.
-Also makes sure the clock is working properly.
+Also make sure the clock is working properly.

 ## OpenLANE and StriVe